nishthasharma1/nishthasharma1.github.io/content/posts/fourth_post.md

 5. Garba Night at VVC
 6. Went to Denver, Colorado for an EIA conference
 7. Went to India (after 5 years)!
-8. Passed all of my classes like a big girl
+8. Passed all of (and did well on) my classes like a big girl
 9. Drove around and had a blast!
 10. Started to cook more